 About the Brownfield Land Register (Part 1)

 In 2017 Regulations were published that introduced the requirement for all local planning authorities in England to prepare, maintain and publish registers of brownfield (previously developed) land within their area that they consider appropriate for residential development.
 Further guidance has subsequently been published in the form of National Planning Practice Guidance and the Brownfield Land Registers Data Standard (July 2017) which includes a template for how a register should be compiled and published.
 Brownfield land registers will ensure that standardised information and data about previously developed land that is suitable and available for residential development is kept up-to-date and made publicly available.
 The definition of brownfield land (previously developed land) can be found in the Annex to the National Planning Policy Framework.
-Brownfield land registers must be published by 31 December 2017 and should be reviewed at least once a year thereafter.
+Brownfield land registers must be published annually by 31 December.

 Part 1 of the register comprises all brownfield sites that the Council has assessed as appropriate for residential development and includes sites with extant planning permission as well as some sites without planning permission.
 Data has been provided in line with the data standard and this ensures the register meets the requirements of the 2017 Regulations which include publishing the register in a spreadsheet format.

-The Council has published its first register (Part 1) in December 2017 in line with the Regulations and guidance above; this is now available to view and download below.
+The Council published its first register (Part 1) in December 2017 in line with the Regulations and guidance above; published below is now the latest updated register.
 The register includes a link to our interactive brownfield land register map where the sites included on the register can be viewed in detail.
-Please note, the base date of the information included in the register is as of 1 April 2017 unless stated otherwise.
-This is to align the register with the Council's latest annual monitoring of residential planning permissions (Residential Land Availability Report 2016/17) as well as the Housing & Economic Land Availability Assessment (2017 Update) and 5-Year Deliverable Housing Land Supply Statement (covering the period 1 April 2017-31 March 2022) given the register includes the same concepts of suitability, availability, deliverability and achievability which are the main outputs and conclusions of these evidence base documents.
+Please note, the base date of the information included in the register is as of 1 April unless stated otherwise.
+This is to align the register with the Council's latest annual monitoring of residential planning permissions (Residential Land Availability Report) as well as the Housing & Economic Land Availability Assessment and 5-Year Deliverable Housing Land Supply Statement given the register includes the same concepts of suitability, availability, deliverability and achievability which are the main outputs and conclusions of these evidence base documents.

 How will the Council Maintain Part 1 of the Brownfield Land Register?